mothenjoyer69/bc250-documentation/README.md

 - M.2 slot supports NVMe (PCIe 2.0 x2) and SATA.
 - I/O includes: 1x DisplayPort, 1x GbE Ethernet, 2x USB 2.0, 2x USB 3.0.
 - NCT6686 SuperIO chip.
 Force load the ``nct6683`` kernel driver to make use of it for sensors etc.
+- ~220W TDP, ensure you have a good quality power supply with 2x PCIe 8-pin.
+If you are doing custom cooling, don't forget the memory and VRMs will run hot.
+Watch out for hotspots with custom mounting solutions.

 # Mesa